 The best way to avoid pharming attacks is to double up on security.
 Invest in good security software — anti-malware programs and strong firewalls prevent, detect, and remove malicious files on your computers and systems.
 It’s also well worth encouraging employees to log in to HTTPS-protected sites only.
 Additionally, regularly check for open ports that might expose your systems to cyberattacks.
 It’s also well worth enlisting the help of IT experts to conduct network audits to check for vulnerabilities and keep your network and equipment updated, stable, and safe from threats.

-To protect your business from these dangerous types of phishing attacks, partner with Intelligent Technical Solutions.
-Together, we can create and implement a comprehensive cybersecurity strategy and a security awareness training program to protect your network and your distributed teams from increasingly sophisticated cyberthreats.
+To protect your business from these dangerous types of phishing attacks, partner with ITS.
+Together, we can create and implement a comprehensive cybersecurity strategy and a security awareness training program to protect your network and your distributed teams from increasingly sophisticated cyber threats.
 Call us today to schedule a FREE network audit and assessment.